veronicadeleonh/veronicadeleonh.github.io/content/projects/mondly/index.md

 <p class="photo-footnote">Screenshots of the light and dark versions of the App Store images for iPhone X</p>

 <div class="box-notes purple" style="margin-bottom:20px"> Data showed a <strong>nearly 3% increase in App Store downloads</strong> with <strong>Mondly's dark theme</strong> version compared to the control and light theme variants. </div>

-Light mode was introduced after benchmarking research showed competitors favoring light backgrounds in their App Store images.
-We organized several **Design Team workshops** to develop a light version of our new brand, allowing us to include it in the **A/B testing.**

 ### Mondly Growth & Monetization